CANE CULTIVATION

 CANE PLANTING

 Cane planting season is in two windows.
 The first and major is from April – May when fallow planting takes place.
 Land preparation should be initiated at least 0ne month before planting.
-Field staffs collect soil samples after the first ploughing to analyse soil fertility and health in terms of P, K and pH values.
+Field staffs collect soil samples after the first ploughing to analyse soil fertility and health in terms of N, P, K and pH values.

 CROP NUTRIENCY